Pixel-Prowess/gs-git-github/README.md

 ---

+## Connecting to Remote
+You can connect a local repo to a remote location like Github using the remote commands.
+- `git remote add <remote-name> https://github.com/<username>/<reponame>.git`
+	- The remote command is how we manage our connections to other places.
+	- The traditional `remote-name` is `origin` and it will be the default if you clone a repo from GitHub.
+	- After the `remote-name` is the URL to Github, this usually have your `username` and `repository` name, but it can also have an `organization` name.
+It should also always end with `.git`
+	- You can add multiple remotes if you want to
+- `git push -u <remote-name> main`
+	- In addition to connecting to the remote, you also have to connect branches with their counterparts on GitHub.
+	- The `-u` sets the default upstream branch for a branch, making pull and git push operations so you don't have to specify the remote and branch each time.
+	- You can also push all branches to the remote with `git push --all`

+### Exercises
+Lets connect our local repository to our GitHub repo.
+- **Copy** the URL to your GitHub repository
+- On your local copy of the repo, type in `https://github.com/<username>/<reponame>.git` using your username and reponame.
+- Issue a `git push -u origin main` to push your main directory
+- Go back to your GitHub Repo and see the updated repo.

+---

 ## Working Directory

 The working directory is the folder where you `.git` folder lives and contain the files git is tracking.
 Files in the working directory can be in different states.